kekyo/maplibre-gl-layers/README.md

 The `anchor` option controls which point inside the image aligns with the sprite’s base coordinate.
 Both `anchor.x` and `anchor.y` are normalized between -1 (left or bottom) and 1 (right or top).
 The default `{ x: 0, y: 0 }` places the image center on the sprite location.
 Adjusting the anchor lets you fine-tune the placement and the pivot used for rotation.
 Values should generally be between -1 and 1, but values outside this range may be specified as needed.

 The anchor applies in both surface and billboard modes.
-Other options such as `rotateDeg`, `scale`, `offset`, and `originLocation` are all calculated from the anchor position.
+Other options such as `rotateDeg`, `scale`, `offsetMeters`/`offsetDeg`, and `originLocation` are all calculated from the anchor position.

 The following example demonstrates how setting an anchor at the arrowhead enables more precise coordinate positioning on the map.
 For registered images where the arrowhead is drawn pointing upward, this is achieved by specifying the anchor position at the top center: